-Writing a thesis statement for your MLA style school paper can seem intimidating to high school and college students.
+Writing thesis statements for your MLA 8 style school paper can seem intimidating to high school and college students.
 You may have practice in understanding thesis statements when you prepared five-paragraph essays.
-Maybe you have even written short five page research papers in your English classes.
+Maybe you have even written short five-page research papers in your English classes.

 Writing MLA College Papers

 However, now you are entering college and you will be writing a lot of school research papers.
 This includes not just in your English class but in most, if not all, of your humanities classes.
-Once you understand the purpose of a thesis statement and how to develop it, you will feel comfortable in doing this task.
+Once you understand the purpose of thesis statements in MLA format essays and how to develop them, you will feel comfortable in writing your own.

 What Is a Thesis Statement?

 Simply put, your thesis statement is your argument or the answer to a question or problem.
 It is the core reason you are writing this paper.
 As you continue your research and write your paper, you may find the thesis changes and you need to revise it.